jordgubben/shy-type/README.md

 # shy-type
 Shy-type is a minimal runtime type safety library for javascript.

-It's mainly intended for user cases where bigger robuster solutions, like [Flow](https://flow.org/) or [Typescript](https://www.typescriptlang.org/), are not feasible.
+It's mainly intended for user cases where bigger more robust solutions, like [Flow](https://flow.org/) or [Typescript](https://www.typescriptlang.org/), are not feasible.
 Scenarios where types can not be determined before runtime are also good user cases.
-Form validation is however not something it is designed for, as error messages are focused beeing programmer friendly (i.e. not end user friendly).
+Form validation is however not something it is designed for, as error messages are focused on being programmer friendly (i.e. not end user friendly).

 The library has no dependencies and is very small.
 It runs in both node and most browsers.